jasonjaguarinc/Jason-Jaguar-OS/README.md

 - Fixed some bugs in the Terminal's FileSystem nuking code.
 - Took out a lot of bloat and filler code with the removal of the in-built Jaguar 1.2.9 support, as you'll be able to download any piece of software from its initial release on the store.
 - Rebranded many things to say JaguarOS instead of Jason Jaguar, moving branding over to that name gradually.
+- A new "Settings" app, put right where "About" used to be and now allows the user to customize their username, re-sync the date and time, capture their system's specifications, and choose whether they wanna boot back to JaguarDOS Boot or regular JaguarDOS when clicking the red ".X." on the top-most right
+- An updated PathFinder, now with the annoying screen hotspot removed from the bottom, the "APP.BAT" Y/N screen exiting to the main B: drive screen if you click no, fixing a few hitboxes, and the ability to move between the current directory tree by clicking on the directory you'd wish to go to
+- Heavily improved multitasking with the MultiFile system, now actually allowing the user to go back to what open important app they had in the background from something like the "About" window
+- Clicking the bottom left or right on the desktop allows to the change the username and date/time respectively while on the desktop
+- A much more put-together and smooth aesthetic interface, with everything now saying "JaguarOS" and a generally cleaner look to all the options
+- Removal of the text in the middle on the desktop that's been there from the beginning, now replaced with actual space for your windows
+- Assures beforehand if you actually mean to capture system specs and change username
 - And a few general QOL and stability improvements!